skellis46/slipbox/somatics unlimited.md

 - also how many are just sharing practice -- not a comment.
 These might make no claims at all (just describe it) all the way to overselling the hell out of it
 - note to make a distinction between claims and descriptions that make or do not make claims
 - Hetty: other fields similar to somatics? what about music (re making claims)
-> I think I was asking about whether you were recording claims about people's specific experiences (eg. My engagement with a somatic practice achieves…for me) or general claims (somatic practices/BMC/SRT etc achieves….).
-(Hetty Blades)
-- my sense here is that the language makes the distinction tricky.
-There is slippage from the subjective to the general without acknowledging the shift.
-Give example.
-- on what grounds do each of us get to say the things we say (Hetty's note about specific vs general is useful here).
-Examples of descriptions of practice are perhaps most intriguing.
-Make no claims but rather are sharing what work is happening.

 - noting how differently I feel when no claims are made.
 Mostly I felt relief.
 That I am left to invest so differently (but also feel a little lost -- like watching art).
 How art (for the most part) doesn't make claims.
 - surprising number of simply descriptive accounts of practice.
 No claims.
 Refreshing.
 That the journal is/was a place to share current practices.
 Not in touch with other practices though (see Ellis forthcoming)

-### the case of _can_
+### the subjective to the general

-do comparison of how Grau uses the word can -- which is different from 'somatics can'.
-Quite specific.

-e.g.:

-> focusing on the micro-political body through somatic education can help women exercise agency within the matrix of social inequalities they live in. (citing herself) [@fortin-2018-fibromyalgia p.271]
+> I think I was asking about whether you were recording claims about people's specific experiences (eg. My engagement with a somatic practice achieves…for me) or general claims (somatic practices/BMC/SRT etc achieves….).
+(Hetty Blades)
+- my sense here is that the language makes the distinction tricky.
+There is slippage from the subjective to the general without acknowledging the shift.
+Give example.
+- on what grounds do each of us get to say the things we say (Hetty's note about specific vs general is useful here).
+Examples of descriptions of practice are perhaps most intriguing.
+Make no claims but rather are sharing what work is happening.

 ### arguing from authority